1995 Rijeka bombing: Aftermath

 With the help of the CIA, officials examined the video footage of the attack.
 American and Croatian investigative sources came to the conclusion that Hassan al-Sharif Mahmud Saad had organized this attack.
 Saad had come to live in Bosnia only that year; previously, he had been living in Italy.
 Soon after the attack, Bosnian officials discovered that Saad was planning a new terrorist attack, against NATO forces, which was to happen in December 1995.
-A few days after that attack failed, he was killed in central Bosnia in a firefight with Croatian Defense Council forces.
+A few days after that attack failed, he was killed in central Bosnia in a firefight with Croatian HVO forces.
+The head of El Mujahid, the al-Gama'a al-Islamiyya unit responsible for the training of Muslim fighters for the Bosnian War, was Sheik Anwar Shaaban, a former mujahideen during the Soviet invasion of Afghanistan.
+Shaaban, along with other four top islamic militants, was shot and killed on 14 December 1995 at a checkpoint set up by the HVO near Žepče.